Richard Tice

-Richard James Sunley Tice (born 13 September 1964) is a British businessman and right-wing politician who has been Leader of Reform UK (formerly the Brexit Party) since 6 March 2021.
+Richard James Sunley Tice (born 13 September 1964) is a British businessman and politician who has been Member of Parliament (MP) for Boston and Skegness and Deputy Leader of Reform UK since 2024, having previously been the chairman of the party from 2019 to 2021 and again briefly in 2024.
+Since 2023, he has also been Reform UK's energy and foreign-policy spokesman.
+He became the leader of Reform UK in March 2021, but stood down in June 2024 and was succeeded by Nigel Farage.

-Tice was CEO of the real estate group CLS Holdings from 2010 to 2014, after which he became CEO of the property asset management group Quidnet Capital LLP.
+A multi-millionaire, Tice was the chief executive officer (CEO) of the property group CLS Holdings from 2010 to 2014, after which he became CEO of the property asset management group Quidnet Capital LLP.
 He was a founder and co-chairman of the pro-Brexit campaign groups Leave.EU and Leave Means Leave.

-Tice helped found the Brexit Party, later rebranded as Reform UK, and was elected as a Member of the European Parliament (MEP) for the East of England constituency at the 2019 European Parliament election.
-He held this role until the United Kingdom's withdrawal from the EU in January 2020.
-However, he continued to serve as chairman of the party under Nigel Farage and took office as leader in March 2021.
+Tice had been a long-term donor and member of the Conservative Party until 2019, when he financed the founding of the Brexit Party, which was later renamed Reform UK.
+He was elected a member of the European Parliament (MEP) for East of England at the 2019 European Parliament (EP) election, holding this role until the UK's withdrawal from the European Union (EU) in January 2020.

+In June 2024, Tice stood down as leader and was replaced by Farage, following his return to frontline politics.
+Tice stood in Boston and Skegness at the 2024 general election and was elected to Parliament after defeating the incumbent Conservative, Matt Warman.
+After the election, he became Deputy Leader of Reform UK.

 Early life

-Richard James Sunley Tice was born on 13 September 1964 in Farnham, the third child of James S. Tice and the horse trainer and philanthropist Joan Mary Tice DL OBE, who died on 26 April 2019.
+Richard James Sunley Tice was born on 13 September 1964 in Farnham, Surrey, son of the philanthropist Joan Mary Tice (née Sunley) who died in 2019.
 He is a maternal grandson of the property developer Bernard Sunley.

-Tice was educated at the private Uppingham School.
+Tice, who grew up and first went to school in Northampton, was educated at the private Uppingham School.
 He subsequently received a bachelor's degree in construction economics and quantity surveying from the University of Salford.
+He attended the evangelical Christian Iwerne camps.

 Property career

-After graduation in 1987, Tice's first job was at the housing developer London and Metropolitan.
-This included time at its Paris office where he learnt French.
-He then started working for the housebuilding and commercial property company founded by his grandfather called The Sunley Group in 1991.
+After graduation in 1987, Tice's first occupation was at the housing developer London and Metropolitan.
+This included time at its Paris office, where he learnt French.
+In 1991 he started working for the housebuilding and commercial property company founded by his grandfather, The Sunley Group.
 Tice was its joint chief executive officer (CEO) for 14 years before leaving the company in 2006.

-Tice then ran his own debt advisory consultancy before joining the property investment group CLS Holdings in 2010.
-He led major planning property applications in Vauxhall, London.
+Tice then ran his own debt advisory consultancy before joining the property investment group CLS Holdings in 2010, leading major planning property applications in Vauxhall, London.
 He was its CEO until 2014.
-He left the company to become the CEO of the property investment firm, Quidnet Capital Partners LLP, having been removed from CLS' board as a result of a potential conflict of interest.
+Tice left the company to become CEO of the property investment firm Quidnet Capital Partners LLP, having been removed from CLS' board due to a potential conflict of interest.

+Television presenter

+Tice was a television presenter for TalkTV before moving to GB News in September 2023.